MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Classes.md

   semantics like classes, properties, methods, inheritance, etc.
 - Debug types using the PowerShell language.
 - Generate and handle exceptions using formal mechanisms.
-- Define DSC resources and their associated types by using the PowerShell language.
+- Define DSC resources and their associated types using the PowerShell language.

 ## Syntax